Samuel Hollister Jackson: Early life

 Samuel Hollister Jackson was born in Toronto, Ontario, Canada on December 7, 1875, the son of Samuel Nelson Jackson and Mary Anne (Parkyn) Jackson.
 Jackson's siblings included H. Nelson Jackson, the first person to drive an automobile across the United States and a prominent Burlington, Vermont businessman, and J. Holmes Jackson (1871–1944), who served as mayor of Burlington from 1917 to 1925 and 1929 to 1933.

 After completing his early education in the public schools and the Collegiate Institute in Kingston, Ontario, he enrolled in Kingston's Queen's University as an arts student in 1893, attending for one year.
 He continued his studies earning a Bachelor of Music degree from the University of Toronto in 1896.
 Following his family's relocation to Vermont, Jackson pursued further education at the University of Vermont, in Burlington, where he graduated with a Bachelor of Arts in 1898.

 Jackson moved to Barre City, Vermont, where he supported himself by giving piano, organ, and music composition lessons while studying law.
 Jackson studied law under John W. Gordon of Barre and was admitted to the Vermont Bar in 1900.
 He started his legal practice in Barre City.

 Career

 In 1901 he was elected Barre's Grand Juror (municipal court prosecutor) and he served as Washington County State's Attorney from 1904 to 1906, succeeding John H. Senter.
 He served in the Vermont House of Representatives from 1906 to 1907, and as a member of the state Railroad Commission (later called the Public Service Commission) from 1906 until 1913.
 He was also a major and judge advocate in the 97th Division of the Organized Reserve Corps.

 Jackson co-owned the E.L.
 Smith & Company granite manufacturing business with his brother H. Nelson Jackson and eventually became the President of the National Granite Producers Association.
-He was the President of the Vermont Bar Association and was a member of the Masons, Shriners and Knights of Pythias.
+He was the President of the Vermont Bar Association and was a member of the Knights Templar Masons, the Shriners and the Knights of Pythias.

+From L to R: Mary Ann Parkyn Jackson, S. Hollister, H. Nelson, and Bertha Wells.